Supporting people with data connectivity (Broadband and mobile data)

 A handy list of digital jargon and definitions that you can use with people you support.

 Internet access is now essential in everyday life – so not being able to afford it is a big problem for individuals, families and communities.
-Around 2 million people may struggle to pay for broadband and mobile data bills (Ofcom 2022).
+8 million households are having problems affording communications services (Ofcom 2023).
 This is likely to increase as the cost of living crisis deepens.

 Not being able to afford data (we call this data poverty) is one reason why some people don’t use the internet at all, or only for a few things.